JunYuHuang/top-chess-cli/Planning.md

 - console GUI / interface
 - accepts LAN (Long Algebraic Notation) from human players for chess move inputs
 - console UI 'screens'
-  - in-progress game turn screen
+  - game turn screen that displays
+    - game board
+    - pieces captured by white
+    - pieces captured by black
+    - whose turn it currently is
+    - message indicating that the player's king has been checked if so
+    - prompt for how to enter a valid chess move in Long AN
+    - message indicating that the input was invalid if an invalid input was entered previously
+  - game end screen
     - display game board
-    - display
-  - game end / result screen
-    - display game board
-    - display game result (checkmate or stalmate)
+    - display game result (checkmate or stalemate)
-  - load screen
+  - game load screen
     - display first 3 save file names in ASCII "table"
     - allow user to either:
       - start a new game
       - load from a previously saved game
-  - new game screen (implement only if completed AI computer bot player)
+  - game config / setup screen (implement only if completed AI computer bot player)
     - choose which piece to play as
       - TODO
     - choose to play against another human or computer player